NickSaulnier/chatui/README.md

   - Add just a few minimal settings at first to get up and running
 - Create loading components/styling for waiting on response
 - Consider any refactors that will make the project/components/styling more general.
 This might involve moving some code to an examples folder, adding the package to npm, and testing with an npm install.
+  - Move all context calls out of hooks I want to make generic and convert to props
 - Add githooks, lock down main branch

 Longer Term: